Appealing an Administrative Citation

 1. Be in writing.

-2. Be accompanied by payment of the non-refundable filing fee (as noted above).
+2. Include payment of the non-refundable filing fee (as noted above).

 3. Include the information required in the Board Rules and Regulations Governing Hearings(PDF, 713KB):

-• A copy of the administrative citation.
-Do not include the original citation.
+• A copy of the notice of violation, order to comply, or administrative citation.
+Do not include the original.
 Keep the original for yourself.

-• Your statement of any factual or procedural errors and/or legal deficiencies on which you are basing your appeal.
+• Your statement of any factual or legal errors on which you are basing your appeal.
 This statement is your written explanation of why you don’t think you violated the ordinance cited.

 • Your signature.